How to do break-even analysis in Excel?

 Supposing you are going to sale a new product, and you know the variable cost of per unit and the total fixed cost.
 Now you are going to forecast the possible sales volumes, and price the product based on them.

 1. Make an easy table, and fill items with given data in the table.
-See left screenshot:
+See below screenshot:

 2. Enter proper formulas to calculate revenue, variable cost, and profit.
-See left screenshot:
+See above screenshot:

 Revenue = Unit Price x Unit Sold